Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Introduction

 It is worth noting that by considering the fractal curves as the contour line of self-similar nowhere differentiable maps $\frak F:\mathbb{R}^D \to \mathbb{R}$ the study of fractal curves is transferred to fractal functions on Cartesian spaces.
-This process, from the viewpoints of quantum mechanics, is equivalent to transfer from the fractal trajectories in Feynman's path-integral \cite{feynman, feynman2} to fractal wavefunctions (resp. fractal fields) in the Schrodinger's wave mechanics (resp. the theory of quantum fields).\footnote{See \cite{balankin, calcagni, laskin, kroger, morales} and the references therein for more discussions.} Then, it would be possible to provide a firm understanding for fractal functions which may supply a suitable framework for formulating the established fascinating features of quantum field theories.\footnote{See for example \cite{kroger, shirkov3, wilson2, nottale1}.} Fractal functions are indeed one of the most basic elements of a firm extended geometric framework, usually referred to as \emph{fractal geometry}.
+This process is equivalent to transfer from the fractal trajectories in Feynman's path-integral formulation of quantum mechanics \cite{feynman, feynman2} to fractal quantum fields in Feynman's path-integral formulation of quantum field theory.\footnote{See \cite{balankin, calcagni, laskin, kroger, morales} and the references therein for more discussions.} Then, it would be possible to provide a firm understanding of fractal functions which may supply a suitable framework for formulating the established fascinating features of quantum field theories.\footnote{See for example \cite{kroger, shirkov3, wilson2, nottale1}.} Fractal functions as the most basic concepts of the Wilsonian renormalization approach are the core elements of a firm extended geometric framework, usually referred to as \emph{fractal geometry}.

-Actually, fractal geometry is extensively known as the most common natural feature of quantum mechanics, hence of the fundamental interactions of nature.
-Indeed, fractal structures which show up in most particular observables are generated by the dynamics of quantum systems based on the uncertainty principle.
+Actually, fractal geometry is extensively known as the most common natural feature of quantum mechanics and the fundamental interactions of nature.
+Fractal structures that show up in most particular observables are actually generated by the dynamics of quantum systems based on the uncertainty principle.
 In particular, the first appearance of fractal geometry in quantum mechanics was invoked by Feynman to demonstrate the underlying role of self-similarity in the setting of path-integral \cite{feynman}.
-As mentioned above, the next but in principle, the most significant emergence of fractal geometry was due to the renormalization group flow in quantum field theory, where the scale (conformal) invariance and critical phenomena in condensed matter physics, and the scale invariance properties in nuclear physics have been thoroughly studied by addressing the problems to the fundamental structure of self-similarity \cite{bogo, wilson1, wilson2}.
+As mentioned above, the next, but in principle, the most significant emergence of fractal geometry was due to the renormalization group flow in quantum field theory, where the scale (conformal) invariance and critical phenomena in condensed matter physics, and the scale invariance properties in nuclear physics have been thoroughly studied by addressing the problems to the fundamental structure of self-similarity \cite{bogo, wilson1, wilson2}.